MIbnEKhalid/UnilibWebApp/README.md

 - Pagination and filtering for easy navigation
 - Admin dashboard for adding, editing, and deleting books/materials
 - User authentication and role-based access control (via [mbkauthe](https://www.npmjs.com/package/mbkauthe))
+- PDF streaming directly in the browser for seamless reading experience
 - Responsive design with modern dark theme UI
 - Open-source and easy to contribute